2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/create/razor-and-views/index.md

 ## Packaging & export

 > [!IMPORTANT]
-> Razor files are only exported if they are marked as *used* in the extension configuration.
+> Razor files are only exported if they are specified in the extension configuration.

 To include Razor files in an extension: